Q: What is a craft coffee roastery?

 Q: What are your hours?

-A: The Roastery is open M-F 9am-4pm and occasionally Saturday mornings for tasting events.
-If we are out for a delivery, someone will be on site available to show you around, answer questions, or help you purchase coffee beans.
+A: The Roastery is open M-TH 9am-3pm, Friday and Saturday 9 am-Noon.
+If we are out for a delivery, someone will be on-site available to show you around, answer questions, or help you purchase coffee beans.

 Q: Where can I buy your coffee?

-A: Currently, The Rooted Bean coffee is available at Fareway Grocery Store (Adel, IA), Adel Flowers and Gifts, and at our roastery (712 Cottage St. in Adel).
-If you are a business owner and would like to carry Rooted Bean coffee at your location please contact us.
+A: Currently, The Rooted Bean coffee is available at the roastery (712 Cottage St. in Adel) and with our many partners, including Fareway Grocery Store (Adel, IA).
+If you are a business owner and would like to carry Rooted Bean coffee at your location, please contact us.

 Q: Do you ship your coffee?